Nasi lemak, considered the national dish of Malaysia, often has its origins debated with its neighbouring countries and with good reason.

 Directly translated from Malay as “fat rice”, it is a rich and fragrant dish typically comprised of rice cooked in coconut milk, sambal, fried anchovies, peanuts, and boiled egg.

 But what if you took this already fatty food, top it with a bunch of cheese, and baked it?
-To us, the idea of it is already starting to make our mouth water.
+To me, the idea of it is already starting to make my mouth water.

-We definitely had to try this dish for ourselves, so we made a trip down to We Fusion Restaurant at Gala City.
+I definitely had to try this dish for myself, so I made a trip down to We Fusion Restaurant at Gala City.

 Signature oven-baked spaghetti/rice menu